 Who Is Getting an Associate’s Degree in Engine Machinist?

 At the countrywide level, the racial-ethnic distribution of engine machinist majors is as follows:

 |Black or African American||2|

 The median salary for someone in a career related to engine machinist is $45,330.
 This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Engine Machinist

-Some careers associated with engine machinist require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with engine machinist may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.